PART I. FIRST IMPRESSIONS

 What we found that was most unique about this project was that it was intended to go above and beyond its basic purpose which was meeting the needs of the malnourished children.
 The peanut butter factory would create jobs, and boost the economy by involving local farmers and their crops providing them with a place of distribution.
 Currently the Prophetes were focusing on job creation for women, looking into a program with an organization called ‘Sisters for Sisters’ – not only were women needed for hire in the manufacturing of the peanut butter but also in the selling of the product after its first fruits met the needs of the malnourished school children.

 When we approached the factory it was amazing to see its progress, because of a grant gifted by Wellspring the warehouse was able to be fully constructed, minus a few windows and doors and the electricity needed to power the tools.
 Step one was underway in the process of creating a uniquely innovative and holistic solution to the many challenges that the mission and the country of Haiti were currently facing.
 It was refreshing to see something new for philanthropy and for Haiti and we were honored to be a part of it.
 This is when I started taking note of the many areas of hope that were springing up around the country.
 Most were initiated by committed organizations fighting the good fight for Haiti and its people.
 It is often easy to feel overwhelmed by the need and destruction you see upon arrival and upon hearing about Haiti in the media, its had a constant struggle layered with poverty, corruption, neglect and then the cherry on the top being the earthquake that hit back in 2010, but when you focus on the progress and the people as individuals, some how that feeling of destitution quickly falls away.
 You find that you can use it as motivation to bring about great change for such a beautiful country.

-TO BE CONTINUED: More from this trip will be coming in the next few weeks….
+TO BE CONTINUED: More from the field will be coming in the next few months….